netreconlab/CareKitSample-ParseCareKit/README.md

 **Use at your own risk.
 There is no promise that this is HIPAA compliant and we are not responsible for any mishandling of your data**

 ## Setup Your Parse Server

+### Heroku
+The easiest way to setup your server is using the [one-button-click](https://github.com/netreconlab/parse-hipaa#heroku) deplyment method for [parse-hipaa](https://github.com/netreconlab/parse-hipaa).

+### Docker
-You can setup your parse-server locally to test using [parse-hipaa](https://github.com/netreconlab/parse-hipaa).
-Simply type the following to get your parse-server running with postgres locally:
+You can setup your [parse-hipaa](https://github.com/netreconlab/parse-hipaa) using Docker.
+Simply type the following to get parse-hipaa running with postgres locally:

 1. Fork [parse-hipaa](https://github.com/netreconlab/parse-hipaa)
 2. `cd parse-hipaa`